-We discussed the many benefits of including email marketing into your digital marketing strategy in a previous blog and wanted to take it a step further on this one.
-Email marketing is one of the best opportunities for you to connect with your ideal client on a more personable level.
-Email marketing is a great way to promote a giveaway, sale, or any form of freemium content.
-By doing this all you are asking your designated audience for in return is their email address, which is then added to your growing list of clients that you can now reach anytime.
+We discussed the many benefits of including email marketing in your digital marketing strategy in a previous blog and wanted to take it further.
+Email marketing is one of the best opportunities to connect with your ideal client on a more personal level.
+Email marketing is great for promoting a giveaway, sale, or freemium content.
+By doing this, all you are asking your designated audience for in return is their email address, which is then added to your growing list of clients that you can now reach anytime.

 So Why Does an Email Marketing Strategy Matter

-There are many benefits to using email marketing including its cost-effectiveness.
+There are many benefits to using email marketing, including its cost-effectiveness.
 We love using MailChimp at SoVerve Marketing Group.
 Their program is very user-friendly and offers many benefits for you to take advantage of.
-Its price tag is so much more affordable compared to more traditional marketing initiatives.
-Imagine having the ability to micro-target a certain group of individuals which allows your content to be geared towards their likes and interests by utilizing information from their previous purchase history.
+Its price tag is much more affordable than traditional marketing initiatives.
+Imagine having the ability to micro-target a certain group of individuals which allows your content to be geared toward their likes and interests by utilizing information from their previous purchase history.

-Having an email marketing strategy is a vital part of any digital marketing strategy.
-As a brand, it is important that you are consistently engaging your audience, thus making email ideal for your marketing endeavors.
+An email marketing strategy is vital to any digital marketing strategy.
+As a brand, you must be consistently engaging your audience, thus making an email ideal for your marketing endeavors.
 Email lists are considered priceless, and businesses go to great lengths to develop and maintain them for two reasons: sales, sales, and more sales.
-Having a plan outlined before you launch a product or service is vital to your business’s success and to make certain that your emails are being opened and read.
+Having a plan outlined before you launch a product or service is vital to your business’s success and ensuring that your emails are being opened and read.
 In this post, we will discuss the different tactics you can use in your email marketing strategy that will provide you with the best results.

 Personalize your Campaigns

-You get one opportunity to ask the right information of your recipient.
-Some examples of data to collect is their name, their business’s name and where they are located.
+You get one opportunity to ask for the right information about your recipient.
+Some examples of data to collect are their name, their business’s name, and where they are located.
 Get as much detailed information as you can that is appropriate to help break down how they could be grouped in your database.
-Using a real reply to email address is important as well.
-What you want is an engaged list that will reply to your emails, so steer clear of firstname.lastname@example.org addresses.
-A great way to build a relationship is to consider adding a professional, but personable email signature which should include your contact information including how they can best reach you on and offline.
+Using a real reply-to email address is important as well.
+You want an active list that will reply to your emails, so steer clear of email@example.com addresses.
+A great way to build a relationship is to consider adding a professional but personable email signature which should include your contact information, including how they can best reach you on and offline.

-The main purpose of using email marketing campaigns is so you can connect with a certain group of individuals who fall under the same umbrella, for example, real estate agents or buyers/sellers located in zip code #32837.
+The main purpose of email marketing campaigns is to connect with a certain group of individuals who fall under the same umbrella, for example, real estate agents or buyers/sellers located in zip code #32837.
 When you group or segment your database of email addresses, your email campaign will become more targeted to a specific audience.
-By focusing on grouping similar individuals or businesses together, you are ensuring a healthier list that consists of more click-through rates, product purchases, and even lead generation.
-There are many ways to segment your lists.
-Some examples are to group by industry, company size, and location.
+By grouping similar individuals or businesses, you are ensuring a healthier list with more click-through rates, product purchases, and even lead generation.
+There are many ways to segment your lists; some examples are to group by industry, company size, and location.

 Having a mobile-friendly email campaign is very important.
-Smartphones and tablets have become the most popular piece of technology out there.
-More and more people are conducting business and making transactions on their devices.
+Smartphones and tablets have become the most popular technology out there, and more and more people are conducting business and making transactions on their devices.
 Mobile email open rates are also accounted for half of all email open rates across the board.

-Having attention to detail about your campaigns format on mobile is vital.
+Attention to detail about your campaign’s format on mobile is vital.
 Examine how your images display.
 Is the image clear?
-How is the size of the image?
-Is your text streamlined in a way that your recipient does not have to scroll from left to right?
+What is the size of the image?
+Is your text streamlined so that your recipient does not have to scroll from left to right?
 Font size and type need to be readable.
-This is very important because that are many fonts and font sizes that will look different on different devices, so you want to test your font closely.
-Are you CTA (calls to action) buttons big enough for your recipient to touch without zooming the screen size?
+This is very important because many fonts and font sizes will look different on different devices, so you want to test your font closely.
+Are your CTA (calls to action) buttons big enough for your recipient to touch without zooming the screen size?
 This matters as well.

 Keep in mind the more scrolling or page sliding one has to do is precious time lost or could result in your email getting deleted before they are done reading it.
 Attention to detail is a must.